-Installing Return & Supply Air Collars (Optional)
+Installing Return & Supply Air Collars

-Supply and return collars are not supplied with the unit but are offered as accessory item.
-Check with your distributor for pricing and availability.
-They can be easily positioned over the unit openings and secured with sheet metal screws.
-See Figure 3 & Table 2, (page 10).

-- The diameter of the return duct collar is 14". - The diameter of the supply duct collar is 12". - Before permanently installing the collars, it is recommended you pre-fit them over the openings first to determine best fit and alignment.
+If the supply and return collars are supplied with the unit, they will be located in the supply duct.
+They can be easily positioned over the unit openings (Figure 3) and secured with sheet metal screws.
+Return and supply duct opening sizes are listed in Figure 9 (page 12).
+NOTE: Before permanently installing the collars, it is recommended you pre-fit them over the openings first to determine alignment and best fit.